gear-foundation/academy/docs/02-basic/04-usage/upload-program.md

 # Upload Program

-1. When your account balance is sufficient, click the <kbd>Upload program</kbd> and navigate to the `.opt.wasm` file we have pointed to above.
+1. When your account balance is sufficient, click the <kbd>Upload program</kbd> and navigate to the `.opt.wasm` that was specified above.

     ![Upload program button](../img/04/upload.png)